 Marshallese is a member of the Micronesian group of the Malayo-Polynesian branch of the Austronesian language family.
-Marshallese is spoken by about 23,000 people on the Marshall Islands in the North Pacific.
+Marshallese is spoken mainly on the Marshall Islands in the North Pacific.
 In 2001 there were about 42,500 speakers of Marshallese in the Marshall Islands, and another 18,500 elsewhere, particularly in Nauru and the USA.

 Marshallese is an official language of the Marshall Islands, along with English, and is used as the language of instruction in most primary schools.